quick_reference_all

 Year Month EMI (₹) Interest (₹) Principal (₹) Remaining Balance (₹)

-See how much principal and interest you pay each year
+Annual view: how much principal and interest you pay each year, and your year-end balance.

 Year Total Payment (₹) Interest Paid (₹) Principal Paid (₹) Year-End Balance (₹) Interest %